What Are the Benefits of a Board-Certified Oral Surgeon vs. a Dentist?

 Yes!
 Dentures are now more comfortable and functional than ever before with the help of dental implants.
 Once installed, your implants will firmly anchor your dentures in place, allowing you to eat and speak comfortably.
 This option is available for both full and partial dentures.

-During your consultation with Dr. Shillingburg, he will conduct a thorough examination of your teeth, gums, jaws, and mouth and recommend the best implants for your smile.
+During your consultation with Dr. Shillingburg or Dr. Castillo, will conduct a thorough examination of your teeth, gums, jaws, and mouth and recommend the best implants for your smile.

 Are Dental Implants Painful?

 This is a question we often get from patients who are about to undergo oral surgery, such as dental implants.
 Thankfully, you don’t need to worry!
 We will give you a sedative so you will not feel any pain or discomfort during your procedure.

 We have a range of sedation options available, so you can choose whether you want to be somewhat conscious or fully asleep.
 Visit our sedation page here to see all of our available options.

 Yes, we have multiple tools available to help us diagnose oral cancers.
 If you are experiencing any unusual symptoms, please call us right away to schedule an appointment.
 We can perform a biopsy, if needed, to determine whether you are at risk of cancer.
 The earlier we can begin addressing any potential problems, the more successful your treatment will be.